 We also need to make people aware of the breadth of roles available in shipping to ensure we are attracting a broad variety of talent into the industry.
 We need to promote our work in government to gain their support and inform those in early education at schools and colleges.
 No one person can do that, but if you look at what came out of the Global Maritime Forum a few weeks ago, there was very much a consensus that this is what we have to be doing.
 There’s a lot to be doing now, and some of that is big-picture work; some of it is people making small changes here and there.

 Maritime and shipping touches every aspect of our lives, and that’s what we need to be getting out there, in our sector, and beyond.

 MW: If you could do one thing to inspire young women to join the industry, what would it be?

 HH: If I could do one thing, it would be to be encouraging.
 That probably sounds very boring, but it’s about communicating all the messages that we have been talking about today and making people understand the breadth of opportunity.
 It is a dynamic, interesting global sector to work in.
 There are amazing people, and now is a really good time for a change and capitalizing on it.

 If young women are looking for a piece of specific advice, I would suggest they make sure they are working with organizations and individuals who share their values.
-If the value-proposition is aligned, then there is a strong likelihood you can develop and progress.
-For women, we need to believe in ourselves, our ability to deliver and stop doubting ourselves and our ability to look after others if we proactively pursue our career goals.
+If the value proposition is aligned, then there is a strong likelihood you can develop and progress.
+For women, we need to believe in ourselves and our ability to deliver, and stop doubting ourselves and our ability to look after others if we proactively pursue our career goals.
 I’m a firm believer that we can make anything work through open communication, aligned objectives, and clearly defined goals.
 I feel that now more than ever, we can progress and see a positive change in a long-overdue way for the shipping and maritime sector.